profburke/git101/06-push.md

 git push
 ```

-will incorporate the changes from your current branch into the remote, _origin_, repository.
+will incorporate the changes from your current branch into the remote repository.

 There is one situation to watch out for.
 When you create a new branch in your working directory, if you attempt to push it you will receive an error message